Elevation: 7,297 ft

 This peak is not in the book.
 Published November 2018

 East Hill sits directly above Georgetown and offers a birds-eye view of the town.
 The summit has a repeater antenna (+ solar panel) and another antenna; both antennas are at the southwest edge of the tilted summit plateau.
 That point is where the 7,297-foot elevation was measured (according to the USGS topo map); however, it is not the high point, which lies in the sagebrush to the northeast.
-East Hill has areas of private land, so be sure to obtain permission from the landowner before tackling either the East Ridge Route or the North Slopes Route.
+East Hill has areas of private land, so be sure to obtain permission from the landowner before tackling either the east ridge or the north slopes.
 USGS Georgetown

 East Ridge, Class 2

 The route begins at the junction of Georgetown Canyon Road and the Right Fork Road/FSR-225.
-Hike up the Right Fork Road for 0.9 mile to a [signed] junction with FST-522, an ATV trail on the R/S side of the road.
+Hike up the Right Fork Road for 0.9 mile to a [signed] junction with FST-522, an ATV trail on the right/south side of the road.
 This trail is NOT shown on the USGS topo map.
 Follow FST-522 as it climbs diagonally up to a saddle (6,980 feet).
-This saddle sits at the base of the East Ridge.
+This saddle sits at the base of the east ridge.

-From the 6,980-foot saddle, hike up an old two-track jeep road until it morphs into a footpath.
+From the 6,980-foot saddle, hike up an old 2-track jeep road until it morphs into a footpath.
 The footpath comes and goes but it does help expedite the ridge ascent through the desert scrub.
-After skirting the R/N side of Point 7232 and descending westward to a minor saddle, pick up a two-track jeep road (perhaps a service road for the antennas on the summit) and follow it to the summit plateau.
+After skirting the right/north side of Point 7232 and descending west to a minor saddle, pick up a 2-track jeep road (perhaps a service road for the antennas on the summit) and follow it to the summit plateau.
 I found nothing on top (except for the two antennas + solar panel).
-I believe that the high point is not at the location of the antennas but is on or near the two-track jeep road at, or close to, its entry point onto the plateau.
+I believe that the high point is not at the location of the antennas but is on or near the 2-track jeep road at, or close to, its entry point onto the plateau.
 This point is covered with sagebrush and is located northeast of the antennas.

-As you descend farther, angle NE and intercept an unmarked jeep road.
-Cross it and continue downward in a NE direction.
+As you descend farther, angle northeast and intercept an unmarked jeep road.
+Cross it and continue downward in a northeasterly direction.
 You will soon cross the same unmarked jeep road, only now it seems to be headed in the right direction to dump you out on the Right Fork Road/FSR-225 on the canyon floor.
-Go L/N onto the jeep road and follow it N then NE as it drops to FSR-225.
+Go left/north onto the jeep road and follow it north then northeast as it drops to FSR-225.
 You won’t spend much time on this road (about 5-7 minutes).
-Walk N on FSR-225 for about five minutes to return to Georgetown Canyon Road, where you are parked.
+Walk north on FSR-225 for about five minutes to return to Georgetown Canyon Road where you are parked.